Chapter 37

 "[13] For he has rescued us from the dominion of darkness and brought us into the kingdom of the Son he loves, [14] in whom we have redemption, the forgiveness of sins."

-Finally, for this study, we find that as Jesus physically healed the paralytic in Capernaum
+We also find as Jesus physically healed the paralytic in Capernaum

 To see this let us read from,